Johnny Lewis (DJ): Career

 Lewis was programme controller of Kent-based station Invicta FM from 1992 to 1993 and also presented on the station.
 Since 1997 he has been broadcasting on the KMFM network, based at the Thanet studio, and was one of the first presenters on what was then TLR 107.2.
 He presented weekday breakfast on KMFM Thanet until being made redundant in March 2012 following the arrival of a networked breakfast show.
 He also formerly presented Saturday breakfast on KMFM Shepway and White Cliffs Country), and a networked show, "The Vinyl Years", on Sunday evenings across all seven KMFM stations until September 2010.

-Personal

-His hobbies including cooking, golf and real ale.